ScriptRaccoon/shortl/README.md

 # ShortL

-This is a URL shortner made with SvelteKit and SQLite.
+This is a URL shortner made with SvelteKit and SQLite (hosted on Turso).

 <https://sshortl.netlify.app>